qcif-training/StatisticalComparisonsUsingR/index.md

 <b>Syllabus</b><br>
 Topics covered during the workshop will include:
 <ul>
+	<li>An introduction to variable terminology and measures of central tendency and variability</li>
 	<li>An introduction to hypothesis testing terminology</li>
 	<li>Correlation analysis between two continuous variables</li>
 	<li>Statistical tests for both categorical and continuous variables</li>